cscart/docs/en/cscart_addons/addons/mailchimp_advanced/index.rst

 Managing in the admin panel
 ---------------------------

-    This section walks you through the settings of the MailChimp Advanced add-on.
+    This section walks you through the settings of the MailChimp Light add-on.
 For a quick start, all you'll need to do is:

     1. `Install the add-on <https://www.simtechdev.com/docs/addons/mailchimp_advanced/index.html#installing-the-add-on>`_.